Admissibility and field relations: Constructions

-\begin{exam} Let $x$ be a transposition.
-A cyclic subgroup of $S_n$ may contain only one transposition as it has only one element of order $2$. \end{exam} This example suggests that the number of occurrences of a given cycle structure depends on the cyclicity level: \begin{defn} Let $G$ be a solvable group.
-Then there is a sequence $1=H_0\lhd H_1 \lhd ... \lhd H_k=G$ so that $H_i$ is normal in $H_{i+1}$ and $H_{i+1}/H_i$ is cyclic.
-The cyclicity level of $G$ is defined to be the minimal number $k$ for which such a sequence exists. \end{defn} \begin{rem} When letting $G$ be infinite, we do not necessarily have such a sequence so the requirement that $G$ is solvable does not suffice.
-One should require $G$ to be polycyclic.
-In case $G$ is finite the notions polycyclic and solvable coincide. \end{rem} \begin{prop} Fix a number $k\in \mathbb{N}$ and some cycle structure $x$ of some element in $S_\infty$.
-Then there is an $b_x\in \mathbb{N}$ so that for every group $G$ of cyclicity level $k$ and every faithful representation $\phi:G\hookrightarrow S_\infty$ there are at most $b_x$ elements with cycle structure $x$ in $\phi(G)$. \end{prop} \begin{proof} By induction on $k$.
-The case $k=0$ is trivial ($b=1$ always works).
-Assume by induction that every group of cyclicity level $<k$ has at most $e_y$ element with cycle structure $y$ (in any representation).
-Fix $\phi$ and show that the number of elements of cycle structure $x$ in $\phi(G)$ is bounded by a bound that depends only on $k$ and $x$.
+\begin{defn} Let $G$ be a finite solvable group.
+Then there is a sequence $1=H_0\lhd H_1 \lhd \cdots \lhd H_k=G$ such that $H_i$ is normal in $H_{i+1}$ and $H_{i+1}/H_i$ is cyclic.
+The cyclicity level of $G$ is defined to be the minimal number $k$ for which such a sequence exists. \end{defn} \begin{lem} Fix a number $k\in \mathbb{N}$ and some cycle structure $x$ in $S_\infty$.
+Then there is a number $b\in \mathbb{N}$ such that for every solvable group $G$ of cyclicity level $k$ and every embedding $\phi:G\hookrightarrow S_\infty$ there are at most $b$ elements with cycle structure $x$ in $\phi(G)$. \end{lem} \begin{proof} By induction on $k$.
+The case $k=0$ is trivial, for example take $b=1$.
+Assume by induction that every group of cyclicity level $<k$ has at most $e_y$ elements of cycle structure $y$ (in any embedding).
+We fix $\phi$ and show that the number of elements of cycle structure $x$ in $\phi(G)$ is bounded by a bound that depends only on $k$ and $x$.
 We shall identify $G$ with $\phi(G)$.

 Let $H$ be a normal subgroup of $G$ of cyclicity level $k-1$ such that $C:=G/H$ is cyclic and let $\tau\in G$ be an element for which $\langle \tau H\rangle=C$.
-Let $u\in G$ with cycle structure $x$.
-In such case, the order of the coset $uH$ in $C$ divides the order of $u$ which is $o(x)$.
+Let $u\in G$ be an element of cycle structure $x$.
+The order of the coset $uH$ in $C$ divides the order of $u$ which is $o(x)$.
 As $C$ is cyclic it contains at most $o(x)$ elements of order dividing $o(x)$ and hence there at most $o(x)$ cosets in $C$ that contain an element of cycle structure $x$.